-Clinical telemedicine care with Elektra’s board-certified providers is now available (and covered by select insurance)!
-Get started
+Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)!
+Free intro call

 What’s The Deal With Fibroids & Menopause?

-When most people think about perimenopause (the 5-10 years leading up to menopause), they probably think of symptoms like difficulty sleeping, hot flashes/night sweats, and weight gain…not fibroids.
+When most people think about perimenopause (the 5-10 years leading up to menopause), they probably think of menopausal symptoms like difficulty sleeping, hot flashes/night sweats, and weight gain…not fibroids.
 But these tumors (which are mostly always benign) are actually more prevalent than you may think.
 Here’s what you need to know:

 What even are fibroids?